Blog Post

 dawson property management

-Based on your goals and priorities, it is essential that you define what ROI percentage is acceptable for you and should be able to compare which ROI calculation best applies to your situation.
+Based on your goals and priorities for a property, it is essential that you define what ROI percentage is acceptable for you and should be able to compare which ROI calculation best applies to your situation.

 Defining ROI

 Let’s have a quick example.
-If you bought your rental property for $300,000 and determined that your ROI is 5%, it would mean that you take home $15,000.
+If you bought your rental property for $300,000 and determined that your ROI on a rental is 5%, it would mean that you take home $15,000.

 You have to work around the numbers, excluding and including different variables to see the different results.